GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 ---
 ## Annotation of the MAGs with DRAM
 Beyond annotation, DRAM aims to be a data compiler.
 For that reason, output files from both CheckM and GTDB_tk steps can be input to DRAM to provide both taxonomy and genome quality information of the MAGs.

+For these exercises, we have copied the relevant input files into the folder `10.gene_annotation/DRAM_input_files/`. `gtdbtk.bac120.classification_pplacer.tsv` was taken from the earlier `8.coverage_and_taxonomy/gtdbtk_out/` outputs, and `checkm.txt` from the `5.binning/` outputs.

-CheckM output file (`checkm.txt`) can be input as it is.
+The CheckM output file (`checkm.txt`) can be input as it is.
 However, in order to use the file with the gtdb_tk taxonomy (`gtdbtk.bac120.classification_pplacer.tsv`) we should modify it first to include column headers 'bin_id' and 'classification'

 ```
-nano gtdbtk.bac120.classification_pplacer.tsv
+nano DRAM_input_files/gtdbtk.bac120.classification_pplacer.tsv

 # bin_1   d__Bacteria;p__Firmicutes;c__Bacilli;o__Staphylococcales;f__Staphylococcaceae;g__Staphylococcus;s__
 # bin_0   d__Bacteria;p__Cyanobacteria;c__Cyanobacteriia;o__Synechococcales;f__Cyanobiaceae;g__Prochlorococcus_C;s__